HPCarey/pp5-trekkers-api/README.md

 #### **Heroku**
 Initial deployment to heroku was done early with the intention of making the final deployment process more smooth.
 1. Log in to [Heroku](https://www.heroku.com/).
-2. From the dashboard, click the button labelled New in the top right corner and from the drop-down menu select Create New App.
+2. From the dashboard, click the button labelled "New" in the top right corner and from the drop-down menu select Create New App.
 3. Enter a name for the app and select your region.
 4. Click Create App.
 5. Find the Settings Tab and scroll down to Config Vars.